microsoft/vcpkg-docs/vcpkg/get_started/get-started-vscode.md

 zone_pivot_groups: shell-selections
 author: data-queue
 ms.author: danshaw2
-ms.date: 12/06/2023
+ms.date: 01/10/2024
-ms.prod: vcpkg
 ms.topic: tutorial
 ---

-# Tutorial: Install and use packages with CMake in VS Code
+# Tutorial: Install and use packages with CMake in Visual Studio Code

 This tutorial shows you how to create a C++ "Hello World" program that uses the `fmt` library with CMake, vcpkg and Visual Studio Code.
 You'll install dependencies, configure, build, and run a simple application.